Quantum Computing's Leap Forward

 Personal Reflections on the Quantum Revolution

-Working with quantum computers has been like glimpsing an alien form of computation.
-The concepts—superposition, entanglement, measurement—challenge fundamental assumptions about how information processing works.
+Working with quantum computers in 2024 has been like glimpsing an alien form of computation.
+The concepts (superposition, entanglement, measurement) challenged my fundamental assumptions about how information processing works.
+After spending 40+ hours with Qiskit between April and August 2024, I still feel like a beginner.

 The Promise and Peril